Psitegrad/MiA-BSFD-Modding-Tools/README.md

 1. Download it from [here](https://aluigi.altervista.org/papers/quickbms.zip).

-2. Extract the archive inside the *# Ressources* folder (extract into a folder, do not extract the loose content directly).
+2. Extract the archive inside the *# Resources* folder (extract into a folder, do not extract the loose content directly).

 The content of the extracted folder should be as follows:
 ```